-The Board was created in 1937, pursuant to Sections 12500 through 12565 of the Water Code, and is an independent headquarters agency, under the California Natural Resources Agency, and is located in Glendale, California.
-The Board currently maintains twelve (12) authorized full-time staff positions; of those, three (3) are executive management, four (4) are administrative, and five (5) are technical.
-The Board's executive management team is currently made up of an executive director, deputy director, and an administrative staff services manager.
+The Board was created in 1937, pursuant to Sections 12500 through 12565 of the Water Code, and is an independent headquarters agency, under the California Natural Resources Agency, and located in Glendale, California.
+The Board currently maintains twelve (12) authorized full-time staff positions; of those, five (5) are administrative, and seven (7) are technical.
+The Board's executive management team is currently made up of an executive director, deputy director and an administrative staff services manager.
 The Board's primary responsibilities include the following:

-- Protecting and maintaining California's rights and interests in its Colorado River water and hydroelectric power resources; - Representing California in discussions among the seven Colorado River Basin States, Native American Indian Tribes, the federal government and others in implementing joint cooperative programs to protect and manage California's continued use of Colorado River water and hydroelectric power resources, as well as addressing related environmental and water quality issues; and - Representing California in negotiations and discussions associated with the on-going implementation of the 1944 U.S./Mexico Water Treaty through cooperative efforts with the U.S. Section of the International Boundary and Water Commission, the U.S. Bureau of Reclamation, and the other six Colorado River Basin states.
+- Protecting and maintaining California's rights and interests in its Colorado River water and hydroelectric power resources; - Representing California in discussions among the seven Colorado River Basin States, Native American Indian Tribes, the federal government and others in implementing joint cooperative programs to protect California's continued use of Colorado River water and addressing related environmental and water quality issues; and - Representing California in negotiations and discussions associated with the ongoing implementation of the 1944 U.S./Mexico Water Treaty through cooperative efforts with the U.S. International Boundary and Water Commission, the U.S. Bureau of Reclamation and the other six Colorado River Basin states.

 Board Members include representatives of the six water agencies and districts with Colorado River water rights and utilizing Colorado River water resources.
-These water agencies and districts include: Coachella Valley Water District, Imperial Irrigation District, Los Angeles Department of Water and Power, The Metropolitan Water District of Southern California, Palo Verde Irrigation District, and the San Diego County Water Authority (Six Agencies).
+These agencies and districts include: Coachella Valley Water District, Imperial Irrigation District, Los Angeles Department of Water and Power, The Metropolitan Water District of Southern California, Palo Verde Irrigation District, and the San Diego County Water Authority (Six Agencies).
 Additionally, the Directors of the Departments of Water Resources and Fish and Wildlife, or their designees, serve on the Board as ex officio members.
 There are also two members of the general public appointed by the Governor.